Skip to main content

 Set up Oozie scheduling

-Standard (Single)Port 11000 of Master Node 1
+Standard (Single)Port 11000 on master node 1

-HAPort 11000 of Master Node 3
+HAPort 11000 on master node 3

 Prepare

-Hive Job cluster_meta_configuration.json example
+Hive job cluster_meta_configuration.json example

 $ hadoop fs -ls hdfs:///wf_hive/